2 Reasons You’re Hesitant to Talk to Your Kids About Sex (But Shouldn’t Be)

 Mamas and Papas, we have to do our part too.
 Our kids want us to talk to them about sex.
 No really, they do.
 When the Power to Decide campaign surveyed thousands of students, do you know who teens aged 12-15 overwhelmingly said had the most influence on their sexual decisions?
 Parents.
 Do you know who also won the influence race with teens aged 16-19?
 Parents.(7) Don’t let their perpetual AirPods use or eye rolls fool you; our kids are listening.
 Let’s get some learning.
 Let’s start talking.

-Want to learn more?
-Grab your copy of Mama Bear Apologetics Guide to Sexuality* or join the online book study starting this January!
-You can also learn more from Amy Davison and her co-author Hillary Morgan Ferrer at www.mamabearapologetics.com.
+You can learn more from Amy Davison and her co-author Hillary Morgan Ferrer at www.mamabearapologetics.com.

 *This is an affiliate link.
 AI may earn referral fees from qualifying purchases.